College of Natural Sciences and Mathematics

 The requirements for any of the offered majors (biology, cell biology, computer information science, computer science, cybersecurity, environmental science, health sciences, kinesiology, macrobiology, mathematics, natural sciences) are appropriate for students to enter into industry, teaching, or to do graduate work in their major area of study.
 The college also provides the pre-professional courses necessary for entrance into professional schools in chiropractic, dentistry, nursing, medicine, occupational therapy, optometry, pharmacy, physical therapy, physician's assistant, and podiatry.

-In addition to the bachelor degrees contained within this section, the College of Natural Sciences and Mathematics offers an Associate of Science degree which can be found in the Associate Degree section of this undergraduate catalog.
-An Associate of Engineering degree will be available Spring 2021 pending approval by the Southern Association of Colleges and Schools Commission on Colleges.
+In addition to the bachelor degrees contained within this section, the College of Natural Sciences and Mathematics offers an Associate of Engineering degree and an Associate of Science degree which can be found in the Associate Degree section of this undergraduate catalog.

 GOALS OF THE COLLEGE